smrutis3/Shadow/README.md

 every future generation reflects that preference. **Memory isn't a feature; it's why this agent compounds instead of resetting to zero every morning.** Long-term memory is stored in and recalled from **HydraDB** — cross-session, cross-skill, per-reviewer namespaced (with a local fallback if no key is set).
-A live **Memory tab** streams every autonomous read/write in real time; wipe all local state and regenerate, and it still remembers, because HydraDB does.
+On **Build**, a live Memory panel streams every autonomous read/write in real time; wipe all local state and regenerate, and it still remembers, because HydraDB does.

 **Engine:** every AI call — workflow detection, skill generation, plan refinement, and execution — runs through the **OpenAI Codex CLI** (`codex exec`, API-key mode).
 Deterministic